Romford Raiders

-The Raiders are an ice hockey team based in Romford, participating in the National Division of the National Ice Hockey League (NIHL), the second tier of British ice hockey.
+Raiders IHC is an ice hockey team based in Romford, participating in the National Division of the National Ice Hockey League (NIHL), the second tier of British ice hockey.

 They were known as the Romford Raiders when they were based at the Romford Ice Arena in the London Borough of Havering.
 They were founder members of the English Premier Ice Hockey League but have competed in the NIHL since 2012.
 Their development team was the Romford Spitfires, which played in Division 2 of the NIHL before being succeeded in 2009/10 by the Romford Fury.